 Fort Walton is home to Eglin Air Force Base.
 The rumor was that the base is bigger than Rhode Island.
 A simple google search seemed to debunk this claim, but it’s still pretty big.
 As we approached the marina huge transport planes swarmed over us like a flock of very large and noisy pelicans.
 We assume they’re just training since there isn’t much logic to transporting stuff in circles.

 The Fort Walton Yacht Basin proved to be a tad more spartan than we had imagined.
-And exposed.
+And more exposed.
 To high wind.
-After a series of figure-8 maneuvers that the untrained eye might wrongly associate with cowardice or incompetence, we finally backed into a very narrow slip to await the wind and rain promised to arrive any minute.
-The dock dude said that other people have given up and gone elsewhere.
+After a series of figure-8 maneuvers that the untrained eye might wrongly associate with cowardice or incompetence, we finally backed into a very narrow slip to await the wind and rain scheduled to arrive any minute.
+The dock dude said that other people had given up trying the same maneuver and gone elsewhere.
 Maybe he was lying, but we’ll take it.

 There probably is a pretty part to Fort Walton Beach.
 Hopefully we’ll find it.
 Today mostly we found tattoo shops.
 And an axe throwing shop.
 Seriously.
 A place where you can get drunk and throw axes for the low low cost of $25 per hour.